richvigorito/dev-challenges/week17_page_peelers/solution/README.md

 Should it have counted? man I would think so but I can see both sides.

 It’s possible the interviewer didn’t notice the site update either, or the exercise was intended to see if I could handle changes and duplicates.
 The likelihood of this exact situation happening during an interview is extremely low but also these guys do a lot of this work so it's possible they were looking for more robust solutions even if did refresh the page and submitting the working solution.

+Lastly, talking out what you're doing, as distracting as that can be probably would of went a long way in this instance.
+I was so stressed trying to find the difference that if I paused and said "that's so weird, wonder why this last image is different" he may of recognized that this has happened and other interviews and kindly suggested 'hey refresh the browser tab.'